mediaprophet/simpleledger.github.io/docs/specs/slp-token-type-1.md

 Hierarchical deterministic wallets can be used for tokens.
 To keep addresses separate from those that might have been generated using the same mnemonic seed, SLP wallets could use a different derivation path, a new BIP39 coin_type integer… or for a non-BIP39 wallet such as Electron Cash, a different salt value for bip32 based PBKDF2 key stretching.

-However, wallets can also choose to simply expect users to have a different wallet file for tokens vs regular BCH funds.
+However, wallets can also choose to simply expect users to have a different wallet file for tokens vs regular XEC funds.

 # SECTION III: FURTHER ANALYSIS

 ## Wallet Implementation

-SPV and/or light wallets such as Electron Cash or the Bitcoin.com wallet can be modified to support tokens in addition to regular BCH.
+SPV and/or light wallets such as Electron Cash or the Bitcoin.com wallet can be modified to support tokens in addition to regular XEC.
 Several key considerations for such modification are described below.

 ### Balance and History

-Wallets can be modified to incorporate token validation schemes (as discussed above in previous sections) to compute a token balance for each address the wallet manages, in addition to usual BCH balances that a wallet normally displays.
+Wallets can be modified to incorporate token validation schemes (as discussed above in previous sections) to compute a token balance for each address the wallet manages, in addition to usual XEC balances that a wallet normally displays.

 The wallet’s engine will receive a transaction history for the addresses it manages in the usual way, and in addition it will parse any transactions it sees with the relevant OP_RETURN messages (either genesis transactions or send/receive transactions).
 It will then apply consensus and validation to filter out invalid "noise" or fake token transactions and collate the valid results appropriately to compute a balance and history for each token that it sees and for each address that it manages.